liubingdong/EasyMultiProfiler/tutorial_related/Installation.md

 library(EasyMultiProfiler)
 ```
 #### 1. Common error about the timeout.

+Solution method:
-Because EasyMultiProfiler incluld many necessary data to provide comprehensive tools, the package size (~10MB) may lead to install timeout error for some users in bad network region.
+>Because EasyMultiProfiler incluld many necessary data to provide comprehensive tools, the package size (~10MB) may lead to install timeout error for some users in bad network region.
 Users could reset the Max linktime to make sure the installation success.
-Solution method:

 ```R
 options(timeout = 600000000)
 ```

 #### 2. Common error about the can't find the bioconductor repository by install_github

-Users could set the correct repository handly to make the installation.
 Solution method:

+>Users could set the correct repository handly to make the installation.

 ```R
 setRepositories(addURLs = c(BioCsoft = "https://bioconductor.org/packages/3.18/bioc",